 - Property that can pass to the deceased’s spouse by law; and

 - Several other types of property, including certain vehicles and motorhomes.

 Life insurance benefits paid directly to beneficiaries and heirs are also not included in the calculations.
 However, if the benefits are paid to the estate, they can count toward the $150,000.
 One must also attach the following documents to an affidavit before presenting it to a bank or other institution holding the property:

-- A certified copy of the deceased’s death certificate;
+- A certified copy of the decedent’s death certificate;

-- Proof that the deceased owned the property used to calculate the $150,000 amount;
+- Proof that the decedent owned the property used to calculate the $150,000 amount;

 - Proof of the identity of the person seeking the property transfer;

 - Completion of the required court form

 - An Inventory and Appraisal form signed by a probate referee specifying all real property owned by the decedent in California.